 Video captioning to capture the crowd

 Captioning began as an accessibility tool, yet it has evolved to play a significant role in the viewing experience.
 The new generation of video captions add nuance, context, or ‘inside jokes’ to the video, building a deeper connection with the audience.

 Creators also use captions in ‘silent vlogs’ which do not include any audio commentary but rely on ambient sound.
 Here, creators prefer to let the captions do the talking, without breaking the immersive nature of the visuals.

-Captions exist outside the video so viewers can toggle them on and off, rather than being built-in to the video.
+Closed captions exist outside the video so viewers can toggle them on and off.
 This allows the viewer more control over how they want to watch.
-And Gen Z are huge fans of the feature: 86% of Gen Z watch content with closed captions or subtitles at least once a month, and 60% prefer to watch their content with closed captions switched on.4 For some platforms, having subtitles on is now the default setting.
+And Gen Z are huge fans of the feature: 86% of Gen Z watch content with closed captions or subtitles at least once a month, and 60% prefer to watch their content with closed captions.7 For some platforms, having subtitles on is now the default setting..

 Pettie explains: “It’s a virtuous circle: viewers choose to watch with captions, which influences how creators use them in their content.
 In turn, more viewers choose to watch with captions so they don’t miss any extra comments.
 Audience preferences are influencing the creative process — creators and viewers are teaching each other how to use these tools.”

 Creators are able to explore new storytelling options using creative captions, multi-language audio and remixing.

 The same applies to brands, which can also use these tools to deliver similarly engaging content, participate in trending experiences, and resonate culturally.

 It's time to consider how your marketing team could evolve the video creation process to increase both the reach — and the impact — of your messages.